Faculty and Staff

 Jandy Anderson graduated from Brigham Young University with a bachelor’s degree in child development and family studies.
 She then attended Purdue University to continue studying child development and completed a master’s degree.
 The focus of her studies was on how children learn to read.
 Later, she attended Utah State University and became a special education teacher.

 While working in Nevada, Mrs. Anderson met and married Mr. Anderson, then moved to Alaska, where they worked as educators in remote village settings.
 She had a marvelous experience working with students and local teachers there, as a classroom teacher, reading specialist, and instructional coach.
-Although she does not miss the dirt roads of rural Alaska, she will deeply miss the people, and looks forward to investing herself in the community at Idaho Novus Classical Academy.
-Beyond the classroom, Mrs. Anderson enjoys traveling, meeting new people, reading, and shopping for deals.
+Although she does not miss the dirt roads of rural Alaska, she does deeply miss the people.

 Second Grade Teacher